 Christian Cáceres is a metallurgical engineer with an MBA.
 He has been with MVC since 1994 and has extensive experience in metallurgical processes, tailings processing, engineering projects, operations management and environmental compliance and sustainability.
-Mr. Cáceres was responsible for developing and delivering the first phase of development of Cauquenes on time and under budget in December 2015.
+Mr. Cáceres was responsible for developing and delivering the first and second phase of development of Cauquenes.

-Kimberly Thomas has 20 years of experience working with public companies.
-Ms. Thomas has assisted the management teams and board of directors of Geodex Minerals Ltd., First Quantum Minerals Ltd., Ascot Resources Ltd. and various other public companies and has extensive experience with various stock exchanges and securities commissions in Canada and the United States.
+Kimberly Thomas has 25 years of experience working with public companies.
+Ms. Thomas has assisted the management teams and board of directors of Geodex Minerals Ltd., First

+Quantum Minerals Ltd., Ascot Resources Ltd. and various other public companies and has extensive experience with various stock exchanges and securities commissions in Canada and the United States.
 Ms. Thomas joined the Company in January 2010.
-She is also the Legal Assistant of Los Andes Copper Ltd. and Labrador Gold Corp., both of which are TSXV listed companies.